EXPERIENCE UNTOUCHED WILDLIFE ON OUR PROPERTY

 Tamar wallabies can frequently be seen hopping around Sea Dragon with their much larger kangaroo cousins.

-Echidnas or spiny anteaters are common on our property and are sometimes spotted while walking to the beach or along our other walking trails.
+Echidna or spiny anteaters are often seen on our property and are sometimes spotted while walking to the beach or along our other walking trails.
+We, in fact have an endangered species called the Kangaroo Island short-beaked echidna.

 Not only can you see them at Sea Dragon, but keep an eye out for them within the low lying shrubs along the island roads.